Frequently Asked Questions

 There are two ways to reset your password.

 1. On the DirectSX login page, below the Secure Member Login box, you will see “Not sure what your password is?
 Click HERE to reset your password.”
 Click the HERE link.
 Enter your DirectSX messaging address when requested.
-You will receive a notification message in your traditional email account providing information that enables you to reset your password.
+A notification message will be sent to your traditional email account providing information that enables you to reset your password.
 Follow the instructions in the email.

 2. When you are logged into the DirectSX system, go to the Member Center.
 Under My Account, click on User Information.
 On the next screen, click the Change Password link and follow the instructions described in the previous paragraph.